Fonysony/dev-home/typora/js/OOP.md

 }
 ```

 When creating classes or constructor functions you capitalize the first letter to let you know that this object creates other objects.
-You the keyword class to let JS know that we are creating a class here.
+You use the keyword class to let JS know that we are creating a class here.
 The next thing is the constructor, we always add this in when using classes, a constructor is a function that will execute immediately whenever a new color is created.

 ```js
 class Color {